 How much will Ethereum be worth in the future?

 While it’s impossible to know exactly how Ethereum will progress in the future, many experts predict this cryptocurrency technology will continue to grow and profit.
-Many financial and cryptocurrency experts predict that Ethereum will be worth nearly $16,000 by 2025.
+Many financial and cryptocurrency experts predict that Ethereum will be worth nearly $16,000 by 2025, but please note that this should not be construed as investment advice.

 What is Ethereum 2.0?